A categorification of cyclotomic rings: The stable category

 Here $M_0$ stands for the vector space $M$ endowed with the trivial $H$-module structure

 for any $h\in H$ and $m_0\in M_0$.
 In particular, $M\otimes H$ is projective and injective. \end{lemma} \begin{proof} It is an easy exercise to check that the inverse of $\phi_M$ is given by

 For the last statement, the projectivity of $M_0\otimes H$ is clear.
-For injectivity, one uses the well-known fact that a direct sum, even infinitely many copies, of injective $H$-modules remains injective if and only if $H$ is Noetherian. \end{proof}
+For injectivity, one uses the well-known fact that a (possibly infinite) direct sum of injective $H$-modules remains injective if and only if $H$ is Noetherian. \end{proof}

 Despite the fact that the module $M\otimes H\shift{\l}$ is usually larger than the injective envelope of $M$, the functoriality of this canonical map in $M$ will allow us to understand the morphism spaces in the stable category more explicitly.